uikit/uikit-site/docs/pages/filter.md

 ## Sorting

-To sort items alphabetically, just add the `sort: ATTRIBUTE` option to the `uk-filter-control` attribute and define by which meta data attribute the items should be sorted.
-By default, items are sorted ascending.
-Add the `order: desc` to sort items descending.
+To sort items alphanumerically, just add the `sort: ATTRIBUTE` option to the `uk-filter-control` attribute and define the meta data attribute by which the items should be sorted.
+By default, items are sorted in ascending order.
+Add the `order: desc` to sort items in descending order.

 ```html
 <div uk-filter="target: .js-filter">